Steps to PLTW Biomedical Science Implementation

 - The national summer Core Training schedules will be posted to the PLTW website after the first of the year allowing teachers to begin to plan for their summer training.
-The registration for the summer Core Training Institute will begin on the PLTW website on April 1, 2013.
+The registration for the summer Core Training Institute will begin on the PLTW website on April 1, 2014.
 Historically, the two-week training classes fill very quickly, so teachers should have their preferences in mind in order to secure their preferred training site and date.
-Districts can reserve seats for training at WSU Spokane prior to April 1 by sending the name of the teacher(s) to Pam Medley (see contact information below).

 - Teachers must successfully complete Readiness Training designed to prepare them for Core Training relative to course tools, content and concepts necessary for success.

 - Purchase supplies and equipment using the PLTW Biomedical Sciences Purchasing Manual.

 Steps to a successful Implementation – Summer 2013

 - Teachers attend PLTW Summer Core Training Institutes.

 - Check lab/classroom to ensure all equipment and supplies have been ordered, received, labeled and put in place.

 - If you have questions regarding implementation or would like to visit PLTW Biomedical Science classrooms, please feel free to contact either the Mead School District in Mead, WA (509-465-6000) or Toppenish High School in Toppenish, WA (509-865-3370).

 - If you have specific questions regarding the national PLTW program, school agreements, program implementation, and/or program costs including sustainability, please contact Shep Siegel, PLTW Director of School Engagement, WA and AK.
 Email:email@example.com.
 Phone: 206-619-8806.